tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 #### From the `/metrics` url

-If you are not running a Prometheus collector, navigate to the `/metrics` endpoint exposed on the Prometheus metrics port.
+If you are not running a Prometheus collector, navigate to the `/metrics` endpoint exposed on the Prometheus metrics port with `curl` or a browser.

 Search for the `tendermint_consensus_proposal_timestamp_difference_count` metrics.
 This metric is labeled with `is_timely`.
 Investigate the value of